Solonarv/writing/nosleep/i am not real.md

 I'm not sure what is going on with me.

 I like to think I'm a pretty normal guy.
-I study physics at my home town's university and live in a village about half an hour out of town with my mother,who is a high-school teacher and on vacation right now.
+I study physics at my home town's university and live in a village about half an hour out of town with my mother, who is a high-school teacher and on vacation right now.
 I don't go out much and spend way too much time on reddit.
 We also have two cats, a 10-year-old shorthair and a long-haired foster kitten who's almost two years old.
 Anyway, on to the story.

 Two days ago, while on my way home from university, I got hit by a speeding car while crossing the street.